 Encouraging innovation and guaranteeing security

-As far as Van Staalduinen is concerned, the emphasis lies not on what could go wrong, although prevention is very much one objective, but on the unprecedented possibilities for well-protected blockchain technology.
-“We are focusing on both criminal activity and the wonderful applications that blockchain has in store.
+The emphasis lies not on what could go wrong, although prevention is very much one objective, but on the unprecedented possibilities for well-protected blockchain technology.
+"We are focusing on both criminal activity and the wonderful applications that blockchain has in store.
 We are thinking about how we can encourage innovation while at the same time guaranteeing security.
 The potential for innovation is enormous, so we are bringing these two activities together.”
 Mathur explains, “In the near future, blockchain will be as vitally important as electricity, water, and the internet.
 Incidentally, we at SUTD are highly specialized in the testing of these infrastructures.
 Everything is very neatly linked to everything else.”

 TNO & BLOCKCHAINS